Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Sourdough bread in the oven

-Pro tip: During the last 10 minutes of baking, crack open the oven door to let moisture escape.
+Tip: During the last 10 minutes of baking, crack open the oven door to let the moisture out.
 This creates a crispier crust.
-Alternatively, remove the bread from the pot and bake directly on the oven rack.
-The latter yields the crispiest finish.
+Or, remove the bread from the pot and bake directly on the oven rack.
+The latter creates the crispiest finish.

 Sourdough bread on a wire cooling rack wrapped in a gray linen towel